HassanMunene/Javascript_Work/BeginnerJavascriptInterviewQuestions copy.md

         document.getElementById("non-existent-id"); // null

 Key Differences
-Feature	undefined	null
+Feature
-Default State	Assigned by JS when no value is given	Must be explicitly set Type	"undefined"	"object" (bug)
+undefined	                            null
-Use Case	Missing/unknown value	Intentional empty value Equality Check	undefined == null → true (loose)	undefined === null → false (strict) When to Use Which?
+Default State when no value is given	Must be explicitly set Type "undefined"	                    Type "object" (bug) Missing/unknown value	                Intentional empty value

 ✅ Use undefined when:
     A variable or property naturally has no value yet.